-While licensing generally applies more on the servers it can apply with what you do on the workstation side.
-Windows 7 only allows two physical processors (aka sockets) for example. and WIndows 10 has the same hardware requirements back to Windows 7.
+While licensing generally applies more on the servers it can apply to what you do on the workstation side.
+Windows 7 only allows two physical processors (aka sockets) for example. and Windows 10 has the same hardware requirements back to Windows 7.
 We don’t necessarily have NUMA concerns like ESXI does so much but it can apply if you are doing something intensive.

 Also, VMWare workstation has support for BIOS or UEFI so as you mess more with Windows 10 I suggest you start using UEFI so you can learn those features and get your Task Sequences to support UEFI anyhow.
 Johan has a list of Windows 10 features that require it for example.